 The command above has two distinct sets of Capabilities, separated by a space.
 This is because Authentication Keys, in addition to having regular Capabilities, also have Capability.

 List all Objects to see the newly created Authentication Key.

 yubihsm> list objects 0

-Next, let’s start using our newly created Authentication Key to establish a Session.
+Next, let’s start using our newly created Authentication Key to establish an encrypted Session.

 yubihsm> session open 2 password Created session 1